developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>

 ####Description
 Enables or disables adaptive scanning.
-When set to true, the scan engine will automatically toggle between 2 scan angles, wide and narrow, allowing the scan engine to decode barcodes both in close proximity and far away (~100 inches).
-Adaptive scanning is only supported in high performance, long working range scan engines such as SE960.
-On Android platform, it supports only with Laser scanner such as RS4000.
+When set to true, the scan engine automatically toggles between wide and narrow scan angles, allowing the engine to decode barcodes in close proximity and far away (approx. 100 inches).
+Adaptive scanning is supported only in high-performance, long-working range scan engines such as the SE960.
+On devices running Android, it supports devices only with laser scanners such as the RS4000.

 ####Access